cb-agr/agriPlot/README.md

 **Make a raster plot with yield data**

 Let's say it is the end of the season and you have yield values for all of your plots.
 We can rasterize the yield data to make a simple yield map of the field.
 By rasterizing the dataset we're taking discrete point values, in this case yield, and converting it to a continuous geospatial value.
-I'll be using the file agriPLot_fb_samplev2_yield.csv as an example.
+I'll be using the file agriPLot_fb_sample_yield.csv as an example.
 A map like this is probably only useful for visualization of any spatial variability in the field.
 For instance, maybe you had a pest or weed issue or poor irrigation uniformity and wanted to see if these events contributed to any broad spatial differences in yield across the field.

 ```R
 fbYield <- read.csv("agriPLot_fb_sample_yield.csv")